 Purpose.
 This order builds upon and reaffirms actions both my own and previous Administrations have already taken to advance child well-being across multiple sectors, including the 2021 EO 14008, Tackling the Climate Crisis at Home and Abroad; efforts to cut child poverty in half through the American Rescue Plan; the Action Plan for Children in Adversity; the Youth in Development policy within the U.S. Agency for International Development; and the executive order to advance equal rights and opportunities for women and girls in domestic and foreign policy.
 It also builds upon the success of previous policy efforts to protect children, such as the 1997 EO 13045, Protection of Children from Environmental Health Risks and Safety Risks and the Global Child Thrive Act.
 U.S. government policies and programs will advance child well-being at home and abroad through policy that promotes their safety, healthy development, and family unity.
 It is incumbent upon the United States government to increase its focus on the holistic well-being of children, mitigating the unique risks and vulnerabilities they face, and ensuring their best interests are at the core of U.S. policies and programs.

 The “best interests of the child” is a principle of child protection and rights that has been applied internationally, in all 50 states and the District of Columbia, and U.S. territories.
 The “best interests of the child” term generally includes particular factors that contribute to children’s safety, health, and well-being.
 Through application of this principle, countries around the world have improved government policy to advance positive outcomes for children, their families, and the rest of their citizens.
-However, U.S. policy often fails to advance progress in key indicators of child well-being, including those related to child health, child poverty, child protection, access to healthy food, and access to justice.
+However, U.S. policy often fails to advance progress in key indicators of child well-being, including those related to child health, poverty, protection, exposure to violence, access to healthy food, and access to justice.
 Without a clear mandate, there will continue to be gaps in policy decisions that impact children’s lives and well-being.
 Therefore, to the extent permitted by law and as appropriate, and consistent with each agency’s mission, each federal agency:

 Shall assess the best interests of the child as a primary consideration for each policy that will affect them,